-BIOL UN2005 INTRO BIO I: BIOCHEM,GEN,MOLEC should be taken later, after general chemistry.
+The usual one-year introductory biology sequence is BIOL UN2005 INTRO BIO I: BIOCHEM,GEN,MOLEC-BIOL UN2006 INTRO BIO II:CELL BIO,DEV/PHYS, taken in the sophomore year, after one year of general chemistry.
 For more details, see Introductory Courses under Requirements-Major in Biology.
 All students interested in biology are encouraged to take BIOL UN1908 First Year Seminar in Biology in the fall semester of their first year.